25th Primetime Emmy Awards

 The 25th Emmy Awards, later known as the 25th Primetime Emmy Awards, were handed out on May 20, 1973.
 The ceremony was hosted by Johnny Carson.
+35 awards were presented.
 This would be the final ceremony that included daytime categories, as the Daytime Emmy Awards premiered the next year.
 Winners are listed in bold and series' networks are in parentheses.

 The top shows of the night were All in the Family which won its third consecutive Primetime Emmy Award for Outstanding Comedy Series, and The Waltons.
 The Waltons, in its first season, had the most major nominations heading into the ceremony (9), and won the most major awards on the night with five.